Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 - nvidia-docker2				install
 ```

-You need to reinstall the NVIDIA Container Runtime for Docker using the Jetpack process.
+You need to reinstall the NVIDIA Container Runtime for Docker using the JetPack process.
 Make sure that no errors are shown in the UI.

 ### nvidia-docker2 package is missing from dpkg’s output